fmeringdal/nettu-scheduler/README.md

 - think about how to do auth (Nettu EE will likely also use this and maybe nettmeet)
   - common crud for mongodb, dont unwrap objectid
-  - more test for public key / private key verification with public key from company
-    - usecases for uploading public private key
 - Look more into this: https://developer.makeplans.net/#services
 - use strings for rruleoptions.frequenzy
 - frontend for booking